Site

 for this coat and the

 results will be clear, carrier or affected.
-Two clears cannot produce a
+Two clears cannot

 long coat and as this is a pure uncomplicated recessive gene it takes